 Electricity

-Repair category 1
+Repair category 2

-Notes We have been advised by the current owners that the property has been fully re-wired and any guarantees in this respect should be obtained.
+Notes Older style components including single sockets.
 The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.